TudorMurariu/UBB-INFO/an2/Semestrul1/Engleza/Elixir.md

 &nbsp;Functional programming is a programming paradigm in which functions are the primary unit of computation.
 In functional programming, functions are first-class citizens, which means that they can be passed around and used just like any other value.
 This allows for concise, elegant code that is easy to reason about and test.

 # Functional programming vs Object-oriented programming
-We have already talked about what a functional programming is but what is Object-oriented programming?
+We have already talked about what functional programming is but what is Object-oriented programming?

 Object-oriented programming (OOP) is a way of organizing and designing computer programs.
 In OOP, you write "objects" that represent real-world things and ideas.
 These objects contain data and can perform actions.
 OOP makes it easier to create and maintain complex programs.